jr-db-systems/student-practice-tracker/README.md

 ## Developers: Roberto Rivera and Jose Fuentes

-### SPT will help school administrations keep track of their student's progress towards their certificate in their chosen vocation
+### SPT will help school administrations keep track of their student's progress towards their certificate in their chosen vocational workshop

 #### Client-side Framework: Bootstrap
 #### Application Server Framework: Flask (Python)